top of page

 1. Just like Dr. Dolittle, San Francesco spoke the language of animals.

 2. San Francesco lived happily with no money.
-Although he had a very rich family, he gave everything he owned to the poor.
+Although he had a very rich family, he gave everything he owned to those who lived in poverty.
 He wore a simple tunic and shaved the top of his head to show that he was not vain.

-3. Just like today's doctors and nurses, San Francesco showed selflessness by helping people who were suffering from the contagious disease called leprosy.
+3. Just like today's doctors and nurses, San Francesco showed selflessness by helping people who were poorly from the contagious disease called leprosy.

 4. He began the tradition of celebrating Christmas with a crib and a stable with animals.
 Nowadays, it is normal to celebrate Christmas with the Nativity Scene because of Saint Francis.

 5. San Francesco believed that EVERYTHING was equally important, so he called everything either a 'brother' or a 'sister.'
 For example, Sister Air, Brother Wind, Sister Earth, Brother Sea, Sister Moon, Brother Sun.

 6. Saint Francis loved all creatures and took care not to step on insects when he was walking.

 7. Saint Francis loved the letter T. His special letter T is called the T Tau.